diced/zipline-docs/docs/api/auth/invite.md

 ### <APIBadge type="400" /> Bad Request (JSON)

 - `invites are disabled` - Invites are disabled
-- `invalid date` - The date is invalid
+- `invalid date` - The date is either invalid or set in the past.
-- `date is in the past` - The date is in the past

 ## <APIBadge type="DELETE" /> Delete an invite